CyrilleB79/charInfo/readme.md

 Checking this option will allow you to do it, as long as you navigate with the review cursor by character just after a multiple press of `numpad2`.

 ## Change log

+### Version 3.5

+* Partial implementation of the support for custom dictionaries (introduced in NVDA 2024.4).
+* Fixed Unicode 16.0 support: block names for English and French updated.
+* Compatibility with NVDA 2025.1.

 ### Version 3.4